ssennettau/GenStack/src/templateLayer/templates/README.md

-# PartySmith Templates
+# GenStack Templates

-There are multiple `template` directories which are used to build PartySmith apps, starting with the `primary` directory.
+There are multiple `template` directories which are used to build GenStack apps, starting with the `primary` directory.
 Additional directories like `cssTheme` and `sst` are added on as layers, overwriting the contents of the `primary` when the project is being created.

 ```
 ---------------------